Netdex/twinject/README.md

 ## Troubleshooting
 Before trying anything here, make sure your game is completely clean (unpatched, untranslated), since some patches fiddle with the code and may affect functionality.
+If nothing works, please open a ticket.

 ### Hotkeys do not work
 Make sure DirectInput is not disabled.